 TSRC can support restaurant group dinners that will be paid for by the organizers or workshop sponsor.
 TSRC will make the reservation and pay the restaurant on your behalf and either send you a bill or charge your credit card for the group meal (let us know which you prefer).
 TSRC will add a 3% administration fee to process payment.

-As a more affordable alternative to a restaurant dinner, TSRC can provide a group pizza and salad dinner with alcoholic beverages under the tent for $45/person.
+As an alternative to a restaurant dinner, TSRC can provide a group pizza and salad dinner with alcoholic beverages under the tent for $45/person.
 We tested these pizza dinners during the summer of 2016 with great success.
 Participants stated that it was not only more affordable but they preferred it to the often noisy restaurant setting.

 Onsite catered lunches are available for $22/person/lunch.
 The cost of lunches must be added to the meeting registration fee and paid for at the time of registration.
 Aemono Fine Foods is TSRC's lunch caterer and can adjust the lunch menu to accommodate dietary restrictions.